rubymonsters/ruby-for-beginners/source/15-bonus_2/02-modules.md

 So, what are modules useful for?

-Modules can be included into classes, and this makes their methods available on the class, just as if we'd copied and pasted these methods over to the class definition.
+With modules you can share methods between classes: Modules can be included into classes, and this makes their methods available on the class, just as if we'd copied and pasted these methods over to the class definition.

 This is useful if we have methods that we want to reuse in certain classes, but also want to keep them in a central place, so we do not have to repeat them everywhere.

-Let's have a look at this pretty artificial code:
+Let's have a look at this pretty contrived code:

 ```ruby
 module Cream